streamnative/pulsar-hub/data-processing/pulsar-flink-new/1.15/1.15.0.0/pulsar-flink.md

 # Pulsar DataStream connector

 The Pulsar DataStream connector is maintained as a part of the official Flink library.
-For details about the Pulsar DataStream connector, see [Flink documentation](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/connectors/datastream/pulsar/).
+For details about the Pulsar DataStream connector, see [Flink's documentation](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/connectors/datastream/pulsar/).

 # Pulsar SQL connector